Pièces de clavecin en concerts

-The Pièces de clavecin en concerts, published in 1741, constitute the only chamber music by Jean-Philippe Rameau and were composed in full maturity; they came after his music for solo harpsichord, and were published before his opera Platée.
+The Pièces de clavecin en concerts, published in 1741, constitute the only chamber music by Jean-Philippe Rameau.
+They were composed in full maturity, after his sets of music for solo harpsichord.

 Background

-They are very different from the trio sonatas in the Italian manner (such as those of Corelli), where the harpsichord is only providing the role of a continuo bass.
-In Rameau's works, the harpsichord is at the heart of the ensemble, playing a fully written-out obbligato part with virtuosity, with the accompaniment falling to the violin and viola da gamba.
+They differ from trio sonatas in the Italian manner, such as those of Corelli in which the harpsichord provides merely a figured bass; the keyboard instrument serves instead at the heart of the musical texture, playing a fully written out obbligato role while the "accompaniment," such as it is, falls to the violin and viola da gamba.

 Rameau provided for differing instrumental combinations: the flute can replace the violin and a second violin can replace the viola da gamba.
 It is possible to compare these works with the violin sonatas of Johann Sebastian Bach, written earlier, around 1720, in which the melodic material is shared equally between the violin and harpsichord and the harpsichord part is obbligato nearly throughout.

 They are divided into five concerts of three to four movements with typical French 'character' names, some of which can be enigmatic: a name of a place (Le Vézinet), of character (La timide, L'agaçante) or of persons (La Forqueray, La Marais, La Rameau).
 The last type of appellation was not used by Jean-Philippe Rameau for his solo harpsichord works.

+Pieces

 Premier concert

 First Concert in C minor, RCT 7: (Note: RCT numbering refers to Rameau Catalogue Thématique established by Sylvie Bouissou and Denis Herlin.)